 - Graduates of the Medical Assisting program at Apollo Career Center are satisfied with the education that they receive at Apollo Career Center, as there is an average 100% graduate satisfaction rate.

 - Employer satisfaction: 100%

-Percentages were taken from the 2016 cohort as found on Apollo Career Center’s 2018 MAERB Annual Report
+Percentages were taken from the 2018 graduate year as found on Apollo Career Center’s 2019 MAERB Annual Report

 Medical Assistants make up the largest group of Allied Health occupations, working side-by-side with both physicians and professional medical personnel in private practice, clinics, medical laboratories, and hospitals.